jonkiparsky/about/lightning.md

 * You know that thing you always wish you understood, but haven't figured out yet?
 Learn it, then **talk about that!**

+* Other ideas:
+    - How I contributed to open source
+    - My best mistake
+    - How I learned to do X in Python
+    - This One Weird Python Trick

 Things people say when they think they can't do a lightning talk:

 * *"Everyone already knows THING_X"*